AngleOldPig/angleoldpig.github.io/README.md

 Introduction
 --------------------

-Dec 19, 2018 is my first day of my programming.
+Dec 19, 2018 is my first day of programming.

 This is my first project.